 Credit Hours: 3

 Description: This advanced seminar treats the formation of Christinaity as an instituional power in relation to the Roman Empire.
 Starting with the Edict of Milan in 313 CE, which put an end to persectution of Christians, and closing with the Council of Chalcedon in 451 CE, which established normative Christian doctrine, we will move through this development in seven roughly chronological units.
 Graduate/Undergraduate Equivalency: RELI 506.
-Mutually Exclusive: Credit cannot be earned for both RELI 406 and RELI 506.
+Mutually Exclusive: Cannot register for RELI 406 if student has credit for RELI 506.